RingoDev/BeginnerBoost/notes/README.md

 ### Day 15

 Today i finished the OTW bandit section.
 They had some quite weird challenges with strange solutions which was quite fun.

+### Day 16

+I started reading [The Linux Commandline](http://linuxcommand.org/tlcl.php) by William Shotts.
+It has so many important commands summarized, which everybody working with linux systems has to know.

+### Day 17